Help us continue with your generosity!Donate

 On August 9th 2021, we celebrated the twentieth anniversary of the first Processing software release.
 Through this time, we’ve promoted software literacy, particularly within the visual arts, and visual literacy within technology.
 Initially created to serve as a software sketchbook and to teach programming fundamentals within a visual context, Processing has also evolved into a development tool for professionals.
 The Processing software has always been free and open source and has always run on Mac OS, Windows, and Linux.

 Processing continues to be an alternative to proprietary software tools with restrictive and expensive licenses, making it accessible to schools and individual students.
-Its open source status encourages the community participation and collaboration that is vital to Processing’s growth.
+Its free, libre, open-source status encourages the community participation and collaboration that is vital to its growth.
 Contributors share programs, contribute code, and build libraries, tools, and modes to extend the possibilities of the software.
-The Processing community has written more than a hundred libraries to facilitate computer vision, data visualization, music composition, networking, 3D file exporting, and programming electronics.
-Please read about our amazing team of volunteers and the list of community contributions at www.processing.org.
+The Processing community has written more than a hundred libraries for computer vision, data visualization, music composition, networking, 3D file exporting, and programming electronics.

 From the beginning, Processing was designed to be as simple as possible for beginners, knowing that its simplicity would also benefit more experienced users as well.
-It was inspired by earlier languages like BASIC and Logo, as well as our experiences as students and teaching visual arts foundation curricula.
+It was inspired by the immediacy of earlier languages like BASIC and Logo, as well as our experiences learning to code, and teaching coding to a wide range of backgrounds.
 The same elements taught in a beginning high school or university computer science class are taught through Processing, but with a different emphasis.
-Processing is geared toward creating visual, interactive media, so the first programs start with drawing.
-Students new to programming find it incredibly satisfying to make something appear on their screen within moments of using the software.
+With its focus on creating visual, interactive media, students new to programming find it satisfying to make something appear on their screen within moments of using the software.
 This motivating curriculum has proved successful for leading design, art, and architecture students into programming and for engaging the wider student body in general computer science classes.